 Worcester is a relatively large city located in the state of Massachusetts.
 With a population of 185,428 people and 44 constituent neighborhoods, Worcester is the second largest community in Massachusetts.
-Much of the housing stock in Worcester was built prior to World War II, making it one of the older and more historic cities in the country.
+Worcester has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Unlike some cities, Worcester isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Worcester are a mix of both white- and blue-collar jobs.
 Overall, Worcester is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Worcester who work in office and administrative support (11.87%), sales jobs (9.07%), and healthcare (7.06%).

 Also of interest is that Worcester has more people living here who work in computers and math than 95% of the places in the US.

 Worcester is a nice balance between life in a moderately big city and the interesting diversions and culture that come from having a big college student population.
 The thousands of students who arrive on campus every fall will find that Worcester has plenty of amenities and opportunities for them, while residents of Worcester enjoy the lectures, music, art, and economic trickle-down that colleges typically provide.
 "Town and Gown" complement each other in Worcester.

 Not only is Worcester a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
 That’s because Worcester is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
 This makes Worcester a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.